jondkinney/UAD-Hide-And-Seek-Script/readme.md

 * The script will optionally delete any existing 'Unused' folders (that the script created) each time it runs.
   * This is to allow for the script to work well after a fresh install of the UAD software when all the plugins need to be moved to the 'Unused' folder again.
   * Without deleting the existing 'Unused' folders, the plugins will not move on a re-run of this script, because the script checks to see if a plugin already exists in the destination 'Unused' folder before moving it there.
-* The `UADSystemProfile.txt` file is required to be exported to the Desktop for this script to know for which plugins you have valid authorizations.
-  * You should re-export this file each time you upgrade the UAD software as it'll have new plugins in the list that this script can operate on.

 ### Downloading the script